Home » Activities » Galaxy Slime

 Galaxy Slime

-We like to make all kinds of slime here and this galaxy slime is no different!
-Kids will love making their very own galactic slime mixing these different glittered slimes.
+This galaxy slime recipe is easy and turns out galactically cool!
+Kids will love making their own galactic slime mixing these different glittered slimes.
 And no galaxy slime will look the same, just like real galaxies!
 The best part is that this slime recipe is easy – only 3 ingredients!

 When we think of a galaxy, we think of black primarily but if you look at galaxy images you’ll see vibrant pinks, blues and purples.
 The colors are quite stunning and this galaxy slime is no different!